All health-care workers must be vaccinated by Oct. 15 or face suspension without pay, Quebec announces

 The government, however, will make some exceptions.
 For example, an unvaccinated person who wishes to visit a dying loved one in a hospital will be allowed to enter the facility, according to the health minister.

-Tuesday marked the first week since the province’s new VaxiCode vaccine passport was introduced, which is now required to access several non-essential services, such as bars, restaurants, theatres, and some sports activities, and other non-essential services.
+Tuesday marked the first week since the province’s new VaxiCode vaccine passport was introduced.
+It is required to access various non-essential services, such as bars, restaurants, theatres, and some sports activities, among others.

-The government has said that the use of the vaccine passport is meant in large to prevent another lockdown, and to keep businesses open in the midst of a fourth wave.
+The government has said that the use of the vaccine passport is meant in large to prevent another lockdown, as well as keeping businesses open in the midst of a fourth wave.

 On Tuesday, the province reported 515 new COVID-19 cases as well as an increase of 24 new hospitalizations since Friday.
 The vast majority of the new cases (403) are among people who are not fully vaccinated.